 of the Stop U.S. Arms to Mexico Project

-Build your skills, meet other amazing activists from Mexico and the United States, and get involved in actions to stop the deadly gun trade from the United States to Mexico.
-Workshops will be led by Mexican and U.S. human rights defenders, migrant leaders, researchers, and advocates and build our capacity to work with media, advocate for policy change, conduct research, engage in effective cross-border activism, and more.
-We will have the opportunity to apply some of those skills right away during the Border Encuentro, which immediately follows the training day, November 16-18, organized by School of Americas Watch.
+The Pre-Encuentro Training Day helped participants build their skills, meet other amazing activists from Mexico and the United States, and get involved in actions to stop the deadly gun trade from the United States to Mexico.
+Workshops were led by Mexican and U.S. human rights defenders, migrant leaders, researchers, and advocates and build our capacity to work with media, advocate for policy change, conduct research, engage in effective cross-border activism, and more.
+We had the opportunity to apply some of those skills right away during the Border Encuentro, which immediately followed the training day, November 16-18, organized by School of Americas Watch.

-The Training Day will include these interactive workshops with activists, migrant youth, advocates and journalists:
+The Training Day included these interactive workshops with activists, migrant youth, advocates and journalists:

 - Routes of migration – story-telling workshop for people to share the stories of their families, selves, ancestors’ migration, what led them to leave their homes. (facilitated by 67 Sueños)

-- Effective media work – how to build relationships with journalists, be a reliable source, use our own media. (led by Laura Carlsen)
+- Media for Movements – how to build relationships with journalists, be a reliable source, use our own media. (led by Laura Carlsen) Handout

 - Legislative advocacy – U.S. policy on the gun trade impacting Mexico and Central America and on state gun laws, with role plays of meetings with Congressional staff, how to set up meetings, and more. (led by Daniella Burgi-Palomino, Latin America Working Group)